 I am an associate professor in the Communication Studies department at SUNY Oswego.
 My research interests include critical internet studies, network theory and science, philosophy and sociology of technology, and political economy of new media.

-I am the author of Off the Network: Disrupting the Digital World (2013).
+Off the Network: Disrupting the Digital World (2013) is my most recent work.
 Thanks to University of Minnesota Press and SUNY Oswego, the book is available in an open access format, so you can read it online or download the whole manuscript for free (click link above).

 From the publisher: